This post may contain affiliate links that pay us when you click on them.

 Disney Credit Card: Hacking Disney World

-A few months before our Disney World trip, Kiersten and I both applied for the Disney Premier Visa Card and were each approved.
+A few months prior, Kiersten and I both applied for the Disney Premier Visa Card and were each approved.

 A few years ago, I had applied and received the regular Disney Visa card, which awarded me a $50 gift card.
 I was awarded $51.72 after a few purchases I had made.